Free Lunch for Gait Recognition: A Novel Relation Descriptor: Experiments

-\textbf{Analysis of the value $N$ in FAS.} As we mentioned above, not all weights in the classifier contribute to better recognition performance.
-From \cref{fig:N_value}, we can conclude that: first, the performance of relation descriptor relies on the pre-selected anchored gaits; second, it is important to note that selecting too few or all of the weights doesn't necessarily lead to performance improvement, where the curve first rises and then falls as $N$ is increased.
-Compared to random selection, FAS can bring consistent performance improvement, which proves our assumption that the most discriminative combination of anchored gaits should be the one with the largest spanning space.
+\textbf{Analysis of the value $N$ in FAS.} As mentioned above, not all weights in the classifier contribute to better recognition performance. \Cref{fig:N_value} shows that the performance of relation descriptors relies on the pre-selected gait anchors.
+Moreover, it is important to note that selecting too few or all of the weights doesn't necessarily lead to performance improvement, where the curve first rises and then falls as $N$ is increased.
+Compared to random selection, FAS can bring consistent performance improvement.

 \textbf{Analysis of the relationship between classifier convergence and accuracy.} The relation descriptor depends on the well-defined weights in the classifier, which is based on the assumption that each weight represents a typical gait representation.
-The cross-entropy loss requires separating the weights of different identities.
-Hence, the weights in a classifier with better convergence can better represent distinct gait features, leading to superior results.
-This phenomenon can be observed in \cref{fig:loss_acc_curve}.
+The CE loss incorporating with ORL requires separating the weights of different identities.
+Hence, the weights in a classifier with better convergence could represent more distinct gait features, leading to superior results.
+This phenomenon can be observed in \Cref{fig:loss_acc_curve}.